Sky lanterns and animal welfare

-Help us, and many other organisations including the Marine Conservation Society, Women's Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU), to call for a ban on sky lanterns.
+We're calling for a ban on sky lanterns, in partnership with many other organisations including the Marine Conservation Society, Women's Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU).
+You can help by:

-- contact event planners and retailers asking them to use safe alternatives
+- Contacting event planners and retailers asking them to use safe alternatives

 - Writing to your local MP (England).

 Read more in our guide to sky lanterns, and follow the links below to learn more about the alternatives.